aodn/data-services/AODN/AODN-WAVE-DM/DOT-WA-WAVE/README.md

 site has a more up to date version of its data available, the downloaded zip file md5 checksum will be different from previously processed zip/data.

-Based on this difference, if required, the data will be downloaded, reprocessed and transformed into NetCDF files.
+Based on this difference, if required, the data will be downloaded, reprocessed and transformed into Climate and Forecast compliant NetCDF files.

-The NetCDF file will be pushed to the AODN pipeline infrastructure in order to be ingested in its database and then pushed to the AWS S3 storage.
+The NetCDF files are then pushed to the AODN pipeline infrastructure in order to be ingested in its database.
+The physical NetCDF file are also available on the AODN THREDDS server.

 #### Using the Script
 ```bash